Cavalier King Charles Spaniel vs Cocker Spaniel

 The Cavalier King Charles Spaniel is known for being a moderate-energy toy breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 13-18 lbs and lifespan of 9-14 yrs, the Cavalier King Charles Spaniel requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 13-18 lbs and lifespan of 9-14 yrs, the Cavalier King Charles Spaniel benefits from care tailored to its physical and behavioral profile.
 The details below reflect current veterinary knowledge and breed data.

 With Family Members

-Breed characteristics offer a useful starting point, though every pet develops its own individual quirks.
+Breed traits give you a general idea, but every pet has its own personality.
 Cavalier King Charles Spaniels with moderate energy levels strike a good balance between activity and relaxation.

 - Size: small (13-18 lbs)